BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Outside of the interesting history, this book launches straight into discussion of dictionary (book) codes by page 35 (It's about 180 pages long).
 With an example of "a dictionary of 25,000 numbered words"

-Considering we know for a fact that d'A _read_ this book as a reference before/during his own authorship of C&C there's some really uninspiring quotes in here about dictionary ciphers
+Considering we know for a fact that D'A _read_ this book as a reference before/during his own authorship of C&C there's some really uninspiring quotes in here about dictionary ciphers
 > Great patience will be required to ferret out the whole of the message...

 > ...in practice such documents are not often found with the numbers written in this straightforward way.
 Usually the figures are transposed and all sorts of complications interspered